eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 Add a Second Monitor
 ====================

-A notable feature of *Fast DDS Monitor Pro* is the ability to run several independent monitors in the same window, each watching a different DDS environment.
+A notable feature of *DDS Monitor Pro* is the ability to run several independent monitors in the same window, each watching a different DDS environment.
 To showcase this, the next section displays a live image topic, so we run an image publisher on a **separate domain** (:code:`1`) and add a second monitor tab for it.